WallStreetMojo

 Why Negative Correlation Matters?

-• Portfolio Management: Correlation is widely used in the management of the portfolios.
-It is often said that portfolios should be diverse.
+• Portfolio Management: Correlation is widely used in the management of portfolios.
+Often, it is said that portfolios should be diverse.
 It should consist of multiple investments involving different risks and returns.
-If we have the same type of securities in our portfolio, anyone major event will impact not just one security but the whole portfolio.
+If we have the same type of securities in our portfolio, any major event will impact not just one security but the whole portfolio.
 For that purpose, we find a correlation between the returns of securities.
-The deposits with perfectly positive correlations should not be purchased together.
-To diversify the portfolio, often, the stakes with negative correlations are added.
+One should not purchase deposits with perfectly positive correlations together.
+Often, the stakes with negative correlations add to diversify the portfolio.
 Consider the above-discussed example of airline stocks and oil prices.
 If a portfolio has energy stocks, the management can consider buying airline stocks to hedge against the decline in oil prices.

 • Oil prices and stocks of airline companies: Oil is a major raw material for airline companies.
-As the oil prices increase, their profitability starts decreasing, which gets reflected in their stock prices as well.
-Hence, they show a negative correlation
+As the oil prices increase, their profitability starts decreasing, reflected in their stock prices.
+Hence, they show a negative correlation.

 • Stock market and gold prices (most of the time, not always): Gold always acts as an alternative investment option for equity investors.
-Thus, whenever the stock market seems to be declining, investors get interested in investing in gold and thus, gold prices start to increase
+Thus, whenever the stock market seems to be declining, investors get interested in investing in gold.
+Thus, gold prices start to increase.

 Suppose two stocks have provided the following returns annually in the period 2011-16: